 My mother-in-law knows so many great natural cures.
 One of her favorite natural cures is vinegar which I have found to have many uses.
 She recommended that I take garlic supplements.
 I looked online to see if this helps.
 No proof.

 If you’re planning your outdoor wedding, whether or not you’re a personal mosquito magnet, you will likely want to protect your guests so they can have maximum enjoyment at your outdoor wedding or other event.

-The great thing about the Mosquito Squad spray is they can come to wherever your event is going to be.
+The great thing about the Mosquito Squad mist is they can come to wherever your event is going to be.
 Whether it’s at a lake shore, out in the country, in your backyard or at a beautiful old mansion, the squad will come to your location.

-The spray will continue to affect the area for about 3 weeks so here’s the great part.
+The mist will continue to affect the area for about 3 weeks so here’s the great part.
 If you’re having your wedding in your backyard or at your club, you and the people who live and hang out there can continue to enjoy the area – bug-free – for a couple weeks after.

 OK, here’s how you do it.
 Contact your local Mosquito Squad in advance.
 Schedule the mist for 1-3 days before your event and you’re all set!